Here is, according to Wikipedia, what is believed to have happened to the Kursk:

 It was later determined that 23 sailors in the sixth through ninth compartments survived the two explosions and took refuge in the ninth compartment.
 They survived more than six hours before an oxygen cartridge contacted the oily sea water, triggering an explosion and flash fire that consumed the remaining oxygen.
 All 118 sailors and officers—111 crew members, five officers from 7th SSGN Division Headquarters, and two design engineers—aboard the Kursk died.
 The following year, a Dutch team was contracted by the Russians to raise the hull.
 Employing newly developed lifting technologies, they recovered all but the bow of the vessel, including the remains of 115 sailors, who were buried in Russia.

-It is not fully known what truly happened to the Kursk.
-Many theorize that it could have been brought down by a collision with an American ship in the area as well.
+Despite the public story, it is not fully known what truly happened to the Kursk.
+Many theorize that it could have been brought down by a collision with an American ship in the area, but of course, evidence to prove it is hard to come by.

 Below, you will find the records uncovered via the Freedom of Information Act (FOIA).